 What today’s mortgage office needs is the ability to collect data, store it securely, AND do so in a meaningful way (more on that later).
 You also need the ability to store MASSIVE amounts of data.
 In other words, data entry, document collection, and consolidating the information are just the beginning.
 Task assignment, data routing, email notifications, and processing –the requirement of data storage and management in a digital mortgage process are extreme.

 Data entry, consolidating information, assigning tasks, and automated email notifications are just the beginning.
 There are also the variables of pulling data from multiple sites and systems, storing the data in a secure manner that preserves the data for rerouting to another network while causing zero disruptions to existing processes.

 That’s vastly different than a standard office automation system and way beyond the capabilities of most office automation products.

 But let’s circle back to accuracy because this is vital and the most crucial part about a digital mortgage.
 Connecting two rule-based systems is challenging enough.
 Now let’s add validation and compliance requirements –and the ability to simultaneously do it with multiple systems.
 Of course, this example is the simplified version.
 The requirements of a digital mortgage platform are extraordinarily complex and beyond the scope of this article (sign up for a free mortgage point-of-sale demo with CEO Rocky Foroutan, and he’ll touch a little more on it).

 The complexity of making all of these platforms communicate accurately and securely has been one of the major hindrances of the advancement of a mortgage tech.
-And even today few companies get this right –and fewer still that offer a mortgage customer experience that makes the lead generation capabilities worthwhile.
+And even today few companies get this right –and fewer still that offer a mortgage borrower experience that makes the lead generation capabilities skyrocket.